-BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION SB 1229 Jackson/Stone Amended June 27, 2016 Assembly Floor Existing Law: The Medical Waste Management Act generally prohibits a person from transporting, storing, treating, disposing, or causing the treatment of medical waste in a manner not authorized by the act.
+BILL Author STATUS SUMMARY TASK FORCE POSITION SB 1229 Jackson/Stone Enrolled August 12, 2016 Existing Law: The Medical Waste Management Act generally prohibits a person from transporting, storing, treating, disposing, or causing the treatment of medical waste in a manner not authorized by the act.
 A violation of that provision is a crime.
-Proposed Law: This bill would provide that a collector is not liable for civil damages, or subject to criminal prosecution, for any injury or harm that results from the collector maintaining a secure drug take-back bin on its premises, provided that the collector, not for compensation, acts in good faith to take steps, including that the collector regularly inspects the area surrounding the secure drug take-back bin for potential tampering or diversion, to ensure the health and safety of consumers and employees and the proper disposal in the sent March 28, 2016, for this bill as introduced February 18, SB 1294 Pavley Amended April 27, 2016 Senate Committee on Appropriations waste stream of home-generated pharmaceutical waste, as defined, contained in the bins.
-Existing Law: Existing law requires CalEPA and the Department of Food and Agriculture, with CalRecycle, the State Water Board, and the State Air Resources Board (ARB), to develop and implement policies to aid in diverting organic waste from landfills by promoting the composting of specified organic waste.
-Proposed Law: This bill would require CalEPA, CalRecycle, the State Water Board, and ARB to additionally assess state programs may increase the use of compost for specified purposes and develop recommendations for promoting its use.
+Letter of support sent to Senate Committee on Judiciary on Governor Proposed Law: This bill would provide that a collector is not liable for civil damages, or subject to criminal prosecution, for any injury or harm that results from the collector maintaining a secure drug take-back bin on its premises, provided that the collector, not for compensation, acts in good faith to take steps, including that the collector regularly inspects the area surrounding the secure drug take-back bin for potential tampering or diversion, to ensure the health and safety of consumers and employees and the proper disposal in the waste stream of home-generated pharmaceutical waste, as defined, contained in the bins.
+April 5, 2016, for this bill as amended March 28, 2016.
+SB 1294 Pavley Amended April 27, 2016 Senate Committee on Existing Law: Existing law requires CalEPA and the Department of Food and Agriculture, with CalRecycle, the State Water Board, and the State Air Resources Board (ARB), to develop and implement policies to aid in diverting organic waste from landfills by promoting the composting of specified organic waste.
+Appropriations Proposed Law: This bill would require CalEPA, CalRecycle, the State Water Board, and ARB to additionally assess state programs may increase the use of compost for specified purposes and develop recommendations for promoting its use.
 The bill would require an implementing agency to develop a program to implement policies for promoting the use of compost throughout the State for purposes of that program, to prioritize projects that utilize the services of community conservation corps or other local nonprofit entities that employ underprivileged youth.
-SB 1383 Lara Amended April 12, 2016 Assembly Committee on Appropriations Existing Law: The Air Resources Board (ARB) is required to adopt a statewide greenhouse gas emissions limit equivalent to the statewide greenhouse gas emissions level in 1990 to be achieved by 2020.
-The ARB is also required to complete a comprehensive strategy to reduce emissions of short-lived climate pollutants, as defined, in the state.
-Proposed Law: This bill would require the ARB, no later than January 1, 2018, to approve and begin implementing this comprehensive strategy to reduce emissions of short-lived climate pollutants are strategy to reduce emissions of short-lived climate pollutants to achieve a reduction in methane by 40%, hydrofluorocarbon gases by 40%, and anthropogenic black carbon by 50% below 2013 levels by 2030.
-Letter of opposition sent May 17, 2016, for this bill as amended April 12, 2016.
+SB 1383 Lara Amended August 15, 2016 Assembly Existing Law: The Air Resources Board (ARB) is required to adopt a statewide greenhouse gas emissions limit equivalent to the statewide greenhouse gas emissions level in 1990 to be achieved by 2020.
+The ARB is also required to complete a comprehensive strategy to reduce emissions of short-lived climate pollutants, as defined, in the state. opposition sent Floor • Proposed Law: This bill would require the ARB, no later than January 1, 2018, to approve and begin implementing this comprehensive strategy to reduce emissions of short-lived climate pollutants to achieve a reduction in methane by 40%, hydrofluorocarbon gases by 40%, and anthropogenic black carbon by 50% below 2013 levels by 2030. on August 2,